Armen Agop

-Armen Agop (born in 1969 in Cairo) is a contemporary Egyptian artist who is changing perspectives and pushing the boundaries on contemporary art.
-He is known for his spiritually charged contemplative works, which were described to reminiscence the harmony, balance and purity of the human soul.
+Armen Agop (born in 1969 in Cairo) is a contemporary Egyptian artist who is challenging traditional perspectives and pushing the boundaries on contemporary art.
+He is known for his spiritually charged contemplative works.
 Agop engages meditative practices in his processes, prioritizing inwardness and inner monumentality.
 Soberness, slowness and renouncement of demonstrative abilities, are features that characterize his ascetic approach.

 Early life and education

 Agop was born Armen Guerboyan to Armenian parents living in Cairo, Egypt.
 Growing up between these two cultures with ancient roots, drove him to develop a perspective beyond the geographical boundaries.
 The dialog between the two heritages created in him a continuous reevaluation of values, a personal perspective unconditioned by east and west or ancient and contemporary.
 Agop was also affected by the dry landscape of Egypt, saying, "It was in the desert, where there seems to be nothing, that's where I learned to see".

 Agop showed an interest in drawing and painting at a very young age and by the age of 13 was a student of the Armenian painter, Simon Shahrigian.
 He completed the Faculty of the Fine Arts at Helwan University in Cairo.
 After graduating, he received an assistant researcher scholarship to teach sculpture at the same university for three years.